Skip to main content

 Rename columns or tables

-ALTER TABLE course RENAME COLUMN course_title TO title;
+ALTER TABLE product RENAME COLUMN product_name TO name;

 Add a constraint after table creation